 And once that has been finished, the completionHandler can be called to tell the system that the background update has succeeded and retrieved new data.

 And that's all it takes to get your application to handle background notifications.

-Now that you know what push notifications are how they can be used and how to implement them.
-It should be no problem to add them to your application.
+Now that you know what push notifications are, how they can be used, and how to implement them, it should be no problem to add them to your application.

-All you need to do is enable push notifications in the developer portal and follow these steps to add push notifications to your application.
+All that you need to do is enable push notifications in the developer portal and follow these steps to add push notifications to your application.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.